Jobs in Biology and Affiliated Departments

 Postdoctoral Positions top

-To apply, please submit a letter of application, a CV that includes a brief statement of research interests, and the contact information for three references to https://indiana.peopleadmin.com/postings/753 or send to Dee Verostko, 1001 E. Third St., Bloomington, IN 47405.
+To apply, please submit, as a single unified PDF, a cover letter detailing research interests and experience, a C.V., and contact information for three professional references to http://indiana.peopleadmin.com/postings/1258 or Dee Verostko, 1001 E. 3rd St., Bloomington, IN 47405.
 Review of applications will start immediately and will continue until the position is filled.
-Inquiries about the position can be directed to Armin Moczek (firstname.lastname@example.org).
-Additional information about research in the Moczek lab can be found at www.bio.indiana.edu/~moczeklab/index.html.
+Inquiries about the position may be directed to Jeff Palmer (email@example.com) or Claude dePamphilis (firstname.lastname@example.org).

 Research Positions top